Cooperation is at the heart of EAZA’s work, and nowhere is that more obvious than at face to face meetings.

 The EAZA Annual Conference is the biggest annual gathering of the European zoo and aquarium community, bringing more than 600 delegates together for four days of meetings, presentations, discussions and networking opportunities.
 The event is primarily aimed at EAZA members, with most of EAZA's TAGs and committees holding meetings alongside a variety of special workshops.
 Plenary sessions bring all conference delegates together to focus on topics of broad interest to the community.

 This biennial conference is regularly attended by 100-200 delegates from about 20 countries, representing zoo nutritionists, veterinarians, curators, animal keepers, staff and students from higher education institutes and private individuals.
 The conference is a major event for information exchange between individuals involved in zoo animal nutrition in Europe.
-It will be preceded by an optional one-day EAZA Academy workshop on the feeding of primates and herbivorous reptiles.
+The event is usually preceded by an optional one-day EAZA Academy workshop.

 The furtherance of wildlife conservation has become the predominant objective of EAZA and its members.
 It's now clear that the zoo and aquarium community's role in conservation extends far beyond helping to save endangered species through ex situ breeding programmes.
 Through their links with in situ projects many members of EAZA are active in the conservation of habitats and entire ecosystems.
 The EAZA Conservation Forum is a biennial event bringing together over 100 representatives of zoos and aquariums, conservation organisations and in situ conservation projects for three days of workshops, presentations and other activities.